aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 [lifecycle-methods]: https://facebook.github.io/react/docs/component-specs.html

-### `updateMarkers`
+### `updateMarkers()`

 Read the documentation on [map markers][map-markers] before continuing.

-To accomplish the goal of adding and removing markers appropriately, write the following helper methods:
+To accomplish the goal of adding and removing markers appropriately, write the following helper methods.

-  * `#_benchesToAdd`: returns an array of benches that are in the state, but not on the map
+* `_benchesToAdd()`: returns an array of benches that are in the state, but not already on the map.
-  * `#_markersToRemove`: returns an array of markers that are on the map, but the benches they represent are not in the state
-  * `#_createMarkerFromBench`: accepts a bench object as an argument; adds a marker to the `map` and to the `markers` array
+* `_createMarkerFromBench()`: accepts a bench object as an argument; adds a marker to the `map` and to the `markers` array.

-  * `_removeMarker`: accepts a marker as an argument; removes marker from map and from `markers`
+Use your helper methods in `updateMarkers()` to create markers for any new benches that appear in your store.
+Take care to only add a marker once per bench, as extra markers won't be visible on the map, but will affect your ability to remove benches in the next step.

 Make sure you can see markers before moving on!
-Don't worry if the removing methods are unfinished or untested, we'll use them soon.

 ## Phase 6: Filtering by Map Location